 Transfer students will also have access to UCF Connect’s new Transfer Center, which opened its doors on August 23 in a temporary location at Ferrell Commons in suite 132 on main campus.
 The Transfer Center will be the academic home for transfer students to get assistance, meet with their Success Coaches, interact with fellow transfer students to collaborate, develop a sense of community, and attend information sessions.
 The permanent location in Trevor Colbourn Hall in suite 215 will open in the spring.
 Students can email [email protected] to learn more about the program.

-In September, the Division of Student Learning and Academic Success (SLAS) will launch a brand-new Transfer Connect website, which will serve as a one-stop transfer resource to enhance the student experience, improve academic success, and reduce “transfer shock.”
+The Division of Student Learning and Academic Success (SLAS) also launched a new Transfer Connect website, which serves as a one-stop transfer resource to enhance the student experience, improve academic success, and reduce “transfer shock.”
 Transfer Connect provides access to valuable information to transfer students throughout their collegiate career — from the time they express interest in attending UCF to graduation.

 Once students register for Transfer Connect, they will be paired with a personal Success Coach who will support and motivate them throughout their transfer journey.
 Success Coaches work with students to provide customized enrollment assistance, strategies to graduate faster, tips for a seamless transition, ways to become involved in student life and guidance regarding career choices.